 There are many ways to earn cash back, depending on the card.
 Flat-rate cash back cards offer the same rate on every purchase, while others might offer a higher rate on certain types of purchases, such as gas or groceries.
-Still some other offer boosted cash back rated on certain categories that change every quarter.
-Typically, cards that offer higher rewards on certain purchases have an earning cap, after which they earn 1%.
+Still, some other offers boost cash back rates on certain categories that change every quarter.
+Typically, cards that offer higher rewards on certain purchases have an earning cap, after which they earn 1 percent.

 Bonus rotating category cash back cards, such as the Chase Freedom Flex℠, give more cash back on certain types of purchases that change every quarter and require activation before you can start earning.

-There are also come cards that enable you to choose your own bonus cash back category, such as the Bank of America® Customized Cash Rewards credit card.
-It lets you select from six categories that you can earn 3% cash back in, including online purchases, drugstores, home improvement and furniture, dining, travel and gas.
-You’ll also get 2% back on groceries and wholesale clubs (up to $2,500 of combined 3% and 2% category purchases each quarter, then 1%) and you can change your once each calendar month.
+There are also cards that enable you to choose your own bonus cash back category, such as the Bank of America® Customized Cash Rewards credit card.
+It lets you select from six categories that you can earn 3 percent cash back in, including online purchases, drugstores, home improvement and furniture, dining, travel and gas.
+You’ll also get 2 percent back on groceries and wholesale clubs (up to $2,500 in combined 3 percent and 2 percent category purchases each quarter, then 1 percent) and you can change your category once each calendar month.

 Redeeming points vs. cash back

 Cash back cards offer a lot of flexibility when you want to redeem your rewards.
-Many issuers offer a mailed check or statement credit in addition to ravel rewards, merchandise and gift cards.
+Many issuers offer a mailed check or statement credit in addition to travel rewards, merchandise and gift cards.

 The best travel credit cards are also flexible regarding redeeming rewards.
 For instance, if your card earns Chase Ultimate Rewards points, you can use them for cash back, merchandise and gift cards, statement credits and travel through the Chase Ultimate Rewards portal.
 You can even use your points for 1:1 transfers to Chase airline and hotel partners.

 It’s important to note that points and miles cards also often come with travel benefits that include things like airport lounge access, credits for Global Entry or TSA PreCheck membership and travel insurance.
-And, if you use your travel points for actual travel, their value could be worth up to 2 cents per point or more, while using them for, say, a statement credit might reap you only 1 cent or less.
+Additionally, using your travel miles for travel could increase their value to 2 cents or more per mile, compared with using them for something like a statement credit, which might only be worth 1 cent or less.

-When it’s time to redeem your points, if your issuer offers a statement credit and you choose that, it will determine and deposit the cash value of your points into your account balance.
-You can also redeem your points for hotel points or airline miles, gift cards, online shopping and charitable donations.
+When it’s time to redeem your points, if your issuer offers a statement credit and you choose that, they will determine and deposit the cash value of your points into your account balance.
+You can also redeem your points for hotel points or airline miles, gift cards, online shopping or charitable donations.

 Redeeming points online is simple — just log into your account and follow the prompts regarding redemption.
-You can redeem points via issuers’ portals, as well, by visiting your card’s portal and then using your points to book travel, transfer points to the issuers’ loyalty programs and more.
+You can redeem points via issuers’ portals, as well, then use them to book travel, transfer to the issuers’ loyalty programs and more.

 It’s essential to be savvy about redeeming your points.
-If they work better as a cash back redemption than for gift cards, for instance, choose the cash back.
+For instance, if they work better as a cash back redemption than for gift cards, choose the cash back.
 And if you get more for your points when you redeem them for travel purchases, use them for that.